 Should any family need assistance with obtaining supplies for your child please reach out to your child’s school counselor.
 Thanks to the generosity of the Sand Lake Kiwanis we have supplies for students who need them.

-Mark your calendars and join us for Algonquin's Learning Launch (Open House) on Tuesday, September 13 from 5:30-7:00 pm.
-More information about this evening program for parents and students will be shared as we get closer to the event.
+Mark your calendars and join us for Algonquin’s new Learning Launch Night (formerly known as Open House) on Tuesday, September 14, from 5:30-7:00 p.m.
+More information about this new evening program for parents and students will be shared as we get closer to the event.

 If you haven’t done so, now is a great time for students to get going on your summer reading assignment!